Mercury Spill Conditions

 - The spill area is to be marked and cordoned off with tape and/or barriers to prevent spreading the mercury droplets.
 Under no condition should spilled mercury be routed to sink or floor drains.

 - For campus areas, EH&S personnel will clean up the spill and can check the area & any contaminated personnel for toxic mercury vapor.
-For off-campus areas, EHS will provide advice and may be able to arrange cleanup.
+For off-campus areas, EHS&RM will provide advice and may be able to arrange cleanup.

 - In the event of personnel contamination, an accident report must be filed.